Dental care - adult

-- Cavities -- holes that damage the structure of teeth
+- Cavities are holes that damage the structure of teeth.

-- Periodontitis -- destruction of the ligaments and bone that support the teeth, often leading to tooth loss
+- Periodontitis is the destruction of the ligaments and bone that support the teeth, often leading to tooth loss.

-- A variety of health problems outside the mouth, from preterm labor to heart disease
+- Other health problems outside the mouth, ranging from preterm labor to heart disease.

 Healthy teeth are clean and have no cavities.
 Healthy gums are pink and firm.
 To maintain healthy teeth and gums, follow these steps: